MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 ## Sample app in MRTK (Mixed Reality Toolkit)

-You can find an example on how to use the QR Tracking API on the Mixed Reality Toolkit [GitHub site](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development/Assets/HoloToolkit-Preview)
+You can find an example on how to use the QR Tracking API in the Mixed Reality Toolkit [GitHub site](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development/Assets/HoloToolkit-Preview).

 All necessary assets to develope QR tracking apps are in the QR tracking folder.
 There are two scenes first one is a sample to just show details of the qr codes as they are detected.

-## Preparing your Unity project with the QRTrackingPlugin withour MRTK
+## Preparing your Unity project with the QRTrackingPlugin without MRTK

 You can also use the QR Tracking API in Unity without taking a dependency on MRTK.
 In order to use the API, you will need to prepare your project with the following instruction:
 1. Create a new folder in the assets folder of your unity project with the name: "Plugins".
 2. Copy all the required files from [this folder](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development/Assets/HoloToolkit-Preview/QRTracker/Plugins) into the local "Plugins" folder you just created.

-## QRTrackingPlugin (Native API)
+## Using the QRTrackingPlugin in Unity QRTrackingPlugin

-The plugin wraps the APIs for QR code tracking implemented through the Windows 10 October 2018 Update headset driver.
+The QRTracking plugin wraps the APIs for QR code tracking.
 To use the plugin, you will need to use the following types from the QRCodesTrackerPlugin namespace.

 <syntaxhighlight lang="c#">
  // QRTracker plugin namespace